Event sampling methodology

 Some authors also use the term experience sampling to encompass passive data derived from sources such as smartphones, wearable sensors, the Internet of Things, email and social media that do not require explicit input from participants.
 These methods can be advantageous as they impose less demand on participants improving compliance and allowing data to be collected for much longer periods, are less likely to change the behaviour being studied and allow data to be sampled at much high rates and with greater precision.
 Many research questions can benefit from both active and passive forms of experience sampling.

-Types of Experience Sampling Procedures
+Types

 There are three types of ESM procedures: